 If you’re looking for a simple appetizer or snack when tomatoes are in season, these tasty little bites are a great way to enjoy the harvest.
-Even off season, cherry tomatoes have the best flavour so you don’t have to wait until your garden is overflowing to make Cheese and Olive Stuffed Cherry Tomatoes.
+Even off season, cherry tomatoes have the best flavour so you don’t have to wait until your garden is overflowing to make Cream Cheese and Olive Stuffed Cherry Tomatoes.

 In our neighbourhood we take turns hosting happy hour.
 Everyone brings an appetizer.
 It started out with mostly cheese and crackers and basic munchies but it’s now turned into a feast!
 We now call it “appie hour” but for most of us, it’s our dinner.
 These tasty little Cheese and Olive Stuffed Cherry Tomatoes are inspired by something our friend Rosemary brought once.